Russell Berman

 Russell A. Berman (born May 14, 1950) is an American academic and professor specializing in German studies and Comparative literature.
 He serves as the Walter A. Haas Professor in the Humanities at Stanford University.
 He is also a senior fellow at the Hoover Institution.
 He is the director of Stanford's Thinking Matters program.
 He previously served as associate dean and director of Stanford's Overseas Studies Program.

+Early life and career

 Born in Boston, Massachusetts, Berman received a Bachelor of Arts degree from Harvard University in 1972 and completed a doctorate at Washington University in St. Louis in 1979.
 Since 1979, Berman has been on the faculty at Stanford University.
 In 2004, he became the editor of Telos, a quarterly journal of critical theory which has included extensive discussions of the Frankfurt School as well as Carl Schmitt.
 In 2011, he served as president of the Modern Language Association (MLA).

-Together with his protégé David Tse-Chien Pan, he served on the U.S. State Department's Commission on Unalienable Rights convened by Secretary of State Mike Pompeo and led by Harvard professor Mary Ann Glendon.
+Together with his colleague David Tse-Chien Pan, he served on the U.S. State Department's Commission on Unalienable Rights convened by Secretary of State Mike Pompeo and led by Harvard professor Mary Ann Glendon.